scrapy/scrapy/docs/topics/settings.rst

 The scheduler to use for crawling.
 Can also be set to a domain-aware scheduler that round-robin cycles through the domains as it outputs requests to reduce the load on servers and accelerate scraping: ``'scrapy.core.scheduler.RoundRobinScheduler'``.
+In this latter is used, priorities are ignored (see class for more details).

 .. setting:: SCHEDULER_DEBUG